Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 KEEPING SAFE IN A FRAUGHT WORLD

-Addressing a question from the audience on how Singapore can keep safe, Mr Lee said that Singapore must ensure that its economy is successful, because it would not have the means to act if it was “broke and poor”.
+Addressing a question from the audience on how Singapore can keep safe, Mr Lee said that Singapore must ensure that its economy is successful, because it would not have the means to act if it was “poor or broke”.

 On the military front, Mr Lee said Singapore has been spending about 3 per cent of its GDP (gross domestic product) every year on defence “for a very long time” and has built up a credible Singapore Armed Forces.